Bringing experience, passion, and dedication to our mission

-Hayl is a graduate student earning a master's degree in clinical social work and gerontology.
+Hayl is a graduate student earning a master's degree focused in clinical social work and behavior.
 She is pursuing her PhD with research focused on the impacts human-animal interactions have on dementia-related behaviors as well as animal assisted crisis interventions.
 Hayl holds a BS degree in Psychology with focuses in Applied Behavior Analysis and Animal Behavior and an AAS degree in Animal Science.
 In addition to her roles within IHABS, Hayl is an Animal Behavior and Training Consultant for Happy Paws magazine (Fear Free Pets) and provides academic tutoring and instruction within the areas of mental health, psychology, sociology, gerontology, and APA research & writing at Mercy College of Health Sciences.
 She is a certified professional dog trainer (CPDT-KA) and Certified Behavior Consultant Canine (CBCC-KA) through the Certification Council of Professional Dog Trainers (CCPDT) & served in the role of Director on the CCPDT's board of directors, is a Fear Free Certified Professional (Animal Trainer) and, member of the International Association of Animal Behavior Consultants (IAABC).
 As a team, Hayl and her registered therapy dog Gladys (Irish Wolfhound) have amassed hundreds of volunteer hours specifically working with individuals impacted by Alzheimer's disease and dementia and earned Advanced Therapy Dog titles in 2017 & 2018.
 Currently, Hayl and her dogs provide animal assisted interventions to hospice services, residential care communities & skilled nursing, OT and PT services, reading assistance and sensory spaces programs, memory support communities, and grief support groups.
 She is also currently working towards certification as an animal assisted crisis intervention and response team with her dog, Ferdinand (Australian Shepherd).

 - Associate Member of Animal Assisted Intervention International (AAII)